Skip to content

 How to build a wildlife-friendly garden

 You can get closer to your local wildlife by making your back garden a safe haven for nature.
-Here are nine things you can do in your garden to help birds, insects and animals.
+Here are nine things you can do in your garden to help birds, insects and mammals.

 Let the grass grow

-Long grass is one of the rarest garden habitats and by letting some or all of your lawn grow you will make space for many plant and insect species.
+Long grass is one of the rarest garden habitats and by letting some or all of your lawn grow, you will make space for many plant and insect species.
 Mowing the lawn only once every four weeks gives ‘short-grass’ plants like daisies and white clover a chance to flower in profusion, boosting nectar production tenfold.

 Bird box and feeding